Do you feel you always choose the ”wrong guy”?

-- Firstly the woman feels she must try to make it better, because she invested so much already.
-She tries to minimize the abuse by keeping quiet, prevent triggering his anger – she basically walks on eggs all the time.
+- Firstly the woman feels she must try to make it better because she invested so much already.
+She tries to minimise the abuse by keeping quiet, prevents triggering his anger – she walks on eggs all the time.
 Many are very ashamed of what is happening in their relationships.

-- Slowly she starts to realize the relationship is abusive and she loses hope.
+- Slowly she starts to realise the relationship is abusive, and she loses hope.

-- Eventually she realizes that she has to leave for self-preservation.
-These are the lucky ones – many others don’t leave and they are destroyed as a person or killed.
+- Eventually, she realises that she has to leave for self-preservation.
+These are the lucky ones – many others don’t go, and they are destroyed as a person or killed.

 How to stop choosing the wrong guy?

 Take a look at each relationship you had (list the guys’ names) and answer the following questions: